Representing injured bicyclists statewide and helping make our streets safer for everyone.

 Without ad campaigns or even a business plan, bicyclists gradually became the majority of Bob's clients.
 Bob advocates for individual clients and provides pro bono advocacy for bicycling and safer streets.

-Attorney Jessica Cutler brings to Washington Bike Law the perspective of a professional bike racer who has also worked as a bike messenger.
-She offers the motivation and stamina of an athlete and applies it to the law.
+Attorney Jessica Cutler brings to Washington Bike Law the perspective of a professional road bike racer who has also worked as a bike messenger.
+Jessica is a leader in Washington's cyclocross and mountain biking communities.
+She knows bikes and bike people and applies the stamina of an athlete to the law.

 "Bob is all about cyclist' rights and cyclists' empowerment," [community activist, cycling organizer and G&O Family Cyclery co-owner Davey] Oil says, and that has gone a long way towards cementing Anderton's place as Seattle's premier bike lawyer.”